gnembon/fabric-carpet/docs/scarpet/api/Overview.md

   * `'players'`: returning a list of valid player name string, logged in or not.
 If configured with `'single'` returns only one player or `null`.
   * `'intrange'`: same as `'floatrange'`, but requiring integers.
   * `'enchantment'`: name of an enchantment
+  * `'slot'`: provides a list of inventory type and slot.
+Can be configured with `'restrict'` requiring `'player'`, `'enderchest'`, `'equipment'`, `'armor'`, `'weapon'`, `'container'`, `'villager'` or `'horse'` restricting selection of available slots.
+Scarpet supports all vanilla slots, except for `horse.chest` - chest item, not items themselves.
+This you would need to manage yourself via nbt directly.
+Also, for entities that change their capacity, like llamas, you need to check yourself if the specified container slot is valid for your entity.
   * `'item'`: triple of item type, count of 1, and nbt.
   * `'message'`: text with expanded embedded player names
   * `'effect'`: string representing a status effect